Research is at the heart of the life of the Shakespeare Institute and informs all our activities.

 Well established links with the Royal Shakespeare Company and the Shakespeare Birthplace Trust allows access to further collections and archives.

-Staff research projects
+Recent staff research projects